elielberra/note-saver/README.md

 ## Consumer

 The Consumer service is written in Go and is responsible for retrieving messages from a RabbitMQ service.
-Once the messages are received, it sends the data to an Elasticsearch serrvice for log storage and indexing.
+Once the messages are received, it sends the data to an Elasticsearch service for log storage and indexing.

 Note that the Consumer will actually consume the messages from the queue.
-Therefore, if this service is running, you will not find any messages queued in the RabbitMQ management console or when using rabbimq client CLI.
+Therefore, if this service is running, you will not find any messages queued in the RabbitMQ management console.

 ## Nginx Proxy